 Paraphelia can become addictive or compulsive and may lead to neglect of normal vaginal coitus as a source of sexual satisfaction

-with serous consequences for married life and reproduction.
-They are also usually associated with other paraphilia, with abnormal
+with serious consequences for married life and reproduction.
+They are also usually associated with other paraphilia, with

-coital behavior, and with mental disorders and drug abuse.
-People who practice paraphilia are likely to commit serious sexual
+abnormal coital behavior, and with mental disorders and drug abuse.
+People who practice paraphilia are likely to commit serious